TuftsCTSI/N3C/reports/02-february.md

 > If the work was not completed, please explain why.
 > If a task or activity hasn’t started yet, please indicate that in your report.

-## Datavant PPRL (Kyle)
+## Datavant PPRL (Kyle Zollo-Venecek)
-Kyle has attended ~2hrs of instructional meetings in order to incorporate Datavant PPRL software into the new TRDW for the purpose of deduplicating patient data.
-In ~12hrs of development time, Kyle has worked to set up an SFTP account to the LHB (Regenstrief), draft a script to automate tokenization of N3C cohort, and troubleshoot and tokenize the latest N3C submission using the Datavant software.
+Attended ~2hrs of instructional meetings in order to incorporate Datavant PPRL software into the new TRDW for the purpose of deduplicating patient data.
+In ~12hrs of development time, worked to set up an SFTP account to the LHB (Regenstrief), draft a script to automate tokenization of N3C cohort, and troubleshoot and tokenize the latest N3C submission using the Datavant software.

-## Concept Mapping (Polina)
+## Concept Mapping (Polina Talapova)

 ### Deliverables
 1. MIMIC4 mapping set in the SSSOM format - a reference collection of MIMIC4 terms mapped to the OMOP Vocabulary via SSSOM